-A rise in new business formation before the pandemic suggested the possibility of long-soughtafter economic expansion.
-When contraction brought on by the pandemic halted that movement, the region's economic organizations (SBDC, LEVER, EforAll, 1Berkshire, CDCSB, PERC, BIC, and MassHire) rallied to support these budding entrepreneurs by deepening their collaborations.
+A rise in new business formation before the pandemic suggested the region was on the brink of long-sought-after economic expansion.
+The pandemic brought greater urgency to supporting these new businesses and budding entrepreneurs, leading regional economic organizations (SBDC, LEVER, EforAll, 1Berkshire, CDCSB, PERC, BIC, and MassHire) to deepen their collaborations.
 A rise in Zoom pitch competitions, networking events, and hands-on training, including for minority-, women-, LGBTQ-, and veteran-owned businesses to achieve state and federal certifications needed to apply for and win larger contracts are a few of the ways their efforts are bearing fruit.
-More broadly, the pandemic gave rise to improved coordination among economic development practitioners and sub-regional organizations to reduce redundancies that hampered small business growth.
+More broadly, the pandemic gave rise to improved coordination among economic development practitioners and subregional organizations to reduce redundancy that hampered small business growth.